maicol07/maicol07_docs/docs/translating-projects.md

 ---
-id: translators-guide
+id: translating-projects
-title: Translators guide
+title: Translating projects
 ---

 If you came here across the web, you want to become one of our translators.
 As you may know, we offer community-crowded translations, which means that our translations are made by community users like you.